 PASSIONATE ABOUT CLASSIC FILM

-My name is Paul J Bradley and I am a classic film enthusiast.
+My name is Paul J. Bradley and I am a classic film enthusiast.

 I have always been passionate about classic film.
 I still remember my very first visit to the local picture-house in County Donegal in Ireland during the early 1970s.
-I absolutely loved the experience.
+I loved the experience.
 I was very young then but that youthful fascination with cinema has never waned.

 I have always wanted to educate others about my passion for the history of film.
 As a fully qualified teacher, I have worked in education for many years, teaching English, History and Film Studies.
 But film historians like me educate and promote the form through our passion.

-In my opinion, The American Film Institute (AFI), The British Film Institute (BFI) and The Irish Film Institute (IFI) are the best film organisations in the world.
+In my opinion, The American Film Institute (AFI), The British Film Institute (BFI) and The Irish Film Institute (IFI) are the best film organizations in the world.
 I have been a loyal member of the BFI for years.
 You should become a member of a film institute, even if you do only visit the institute occasionally.

 My biggest claim to fame is meeting Audrey Hepburn at the UNICEF Children’s Day in Dublin back in 1988.
 Audrey was genuinely lovely.

 I live in Birmingham in England with my sweetheart.
-We met in London 25 years ago and she has made me the happiest man in the world.
+We met in London over 25 years ago and she has made me the happiest man in the world.